sunnylalwani41/Star_War/README.md

 # Star War Warriors

 This website is an individual assignment, This is tell about star warriors.
-This website is our assignment during the Masai curriculum https://incredible-crostata-a30249.netlify.app/star%20wars .
+This website is our assignment during the Masai curriculum [Star War Website](https://incredible-crostata-a30249.netlify.app/star%20wars).

 ## Features